ekringlie/GrnMonsterApp/README.md

 Spring 2019 - Bad Start for the Sox

-# Tyler is pretty awesome! - A - SUCKS!
+# Tyler is pretty awesome!